microsoft/FluidFramework/README.md

 _This will use an in-memory implementation of the Fluid server to sync between the two panes in the browser window._

-* Choose a component under `/components`
+* Choose an example under `/examples`
-* Navigate to the component's directory, e.g. `/components/experimental/clicker`
+* Navigate to the example's directory, e.g. `/examples/data-objects/clicker`
 * `npm run start`
-* Browse to <http://localhost:8080> to interact with two copies of the component side-by-side
+* Browse to <http://localhost:8080> to interact with two copies of the example side-by-side

 ### Multiple browser instances on the same device